-The General (Corporate) Fund is the District's primary operating fund.
-It accounts for all financial resources of the general government, except those required to be accounted for in another fund.
+The General Fund is the District's primary operating fund.
+It accounts for all financial resources of the general government, except those accounted for in another fund.

-The Land Acquisition Fund accounts for the revenues and expenditures associated with the District's purchases of land.
+The Land Acquisition Fund accounts for the funds assigned for the District's purchases of land.